jowharshamshiri/TypeScriptJanus/README.md

-# TypeScript Unix Socket API
+# TypeScript Janus

-TypeScript implementation of the Unix Socket API Protocol providing cross-platform inter-process communication with comprehensive security validation and async patterns.
+TypeScript implementation of the Janus Protocol providing cross-platform inter-process communication with comprehensive security validation and async patterns.

 ## Features